Elzaaaaa/contacts-with-functions-2022-2023/README.md

 To develop the app I have used the following Python programming elements:

--function
+- function
--json module
+- json module
--file read and write
+- file read and write